vsheahan/Latent-Space-Invaders/METRICS_GLOSSARY.md

 **Intuition**: The "as the crow flies" distance.

-**Why NOT used much**: Doesn't account for correlations or different scales across dimensions.
+**Why I didn't use it much**: Doesn't account for correlations or different scales across dimensions.
 Less effective in high-dimensional spaces.
+I had fancier metrics to fail with.

 ---